Upgrade to the __tier_name__

 Variety

 Eating the same things every day gets old.
-Experiment with new and exotic (to you) grains, explore how shelf-stable standbys such as canned tuna or dehydrated tomatoes or honey can be added to unexpected dishes, try some everything-but-the-kitchen-sink scrambles and stir-frys, and challenge your creativity and maybe your comfort zone when groceries, international food stores, and farmers markets present themselves.
+Experiment with new and exotic (to you) grains, explore how shelf-stable standbys such as canned tuna, dehydrated tomatoes, or honey can be added to unexpected dishes, try some everything-but-the-kitchen-sink burritos and stir-frys, and challenge your creativity and maybe your comfort zone when groceries, international food stores, and farmers' markets present themselves.

-Try some fun food hacks to kick up your meals a notch, like the one below.
-Whether you purchase Mountain House products or not, you can always add different seasons, condiments, or toppings to keep your palate guessing.
+Try some fun food hacks to kick up your meals a notch.
+If you purchase Mountain House meals, you can even elevate those by adding different seasonings, condiments, or toppings to keep your palate guessing.

 Breakfast skillet food hacks

-Van Life Food: The Sky’s (Virtually) the Limit
+The Sky's (Virtually) the Limit When Eating on the Road

 As you get deeper into van life, your micro-kitchen, campstove cookery will only improve, and you’ll find yourself with an ever-expanding list of go-to meals and nibbles that’ll keep you functioning at your very best (and least "hangry") out on those highways, byways, and backroads.